friendsofhyperf/components/docs/en/components/tcp-sender.md

 ## Introduction

-The `friendsofhyperf/tcp-sender` is a TCP service component similar to `hyperf/websocket-server`, which can be used to send messages to a specified file descriptor (fd).
+`friendsofhyperf/tcp-sender` is a TCP service component similar to `hyperf/websocket-server`, which can be used to send messages to a specified fd.
-You don't need to worry about the underlying implementation; just focus on your business logic.
+There's no need to worry about the underlying implementation; just focus on the business logic.

 ## Installation